hellostealth/stealth/docs/03-basics.md

 1. A controller file, named in the plural form.
 For example, a `quote` flow would have a corresponding `QuotesController`.
 2. Replies.
 Each flow will have a directory in the `replies` directory in plural form.
 Again using the `quote` flow example, the directory would named `quotes`.
 3. An entry in `config/flow_map.rb`.
-The `FlowMap` file is where each flow and it's respective states are defined for your bot.
+The `FlowMap` file is where each flow and its respective states are defined for your bot.

 Flows can be generated using a generator: